What is lipoedema?

 - Changes are usually equal on both side of the body

-- Upper body is smaller than lower body.
+- Body may look out of proportion; the upper body is smaller than the lower body